Leonardo se está poniendo muy amarillo.

 Doctora: ¿Sabes si tú y el padre de Leonardo tienen incompatibilidad de sangre?
 Voy a pedirle al bebé los niveles de bilirrubina en sangre, tipo sanguíneo y una hematología completa.

-(Do you know if you and the father of Leonardo have incompatibility of blood?
-I am going to order on the baby the levels of bilirubin in blood, blood type and a complete blood count.)
+(Do you know if you and the father of Leonardo have different blood types?
+[Literally, "incompatibility of blood?"]
+I am going to order (for the baby) the levels of bilirubin in blood, blood type, and a complete blood count.)
 Note: Literally, it says "complete hematology."

 Mamá: No sé nada de la sangre del papá.
 Apenas quedé embarazada nos separamos.